jdtsmith/kind-icon/README.md

 ## Installation

 Get it from ELPA (e.g. `M-x package-install RET kind-icon RET`).
-Note that icon support requires [svg-lib](https://github.com/rougier/svg-lib).
-At present `kind-icon` has been tested extensively with the excellent [corfu](https://github.com/minad/corfu) completion front-end (from the maker of vertico, consult, marginalia, and more).
+Note that icon support requires the small library [svg-lib](https://github.com/rougier/svg-lib).
+At present `kind-icon` has been tested extensively with the excellent [corfu](https://github.com/minad/corfu) in-buffer completion front-end (from the maker of vertico, consult, marginalia, and more).

-kind-icon works either as a "margin-formatter" (for supporting UI's such as corfu) or by wrapping the completion function, for other completion UI's which can handle the Emacs 28+ [`affixation-function`](https://git.savannah.gnu.org/cgit/emacs.git/tree/doc/lispref/minibuf.texi?id=d8e037eeaa7eef26349bc0fb3fa00e10a5c4b894#n1819) completion property.
+`kind-icon` works either as a "margin-formatter" (for supporting UI's such as corfu) or by wrapping the completion function, for other completion UI's which can handle the Emacs 28+ [`affixation-function`](https://git.savannah.gnu.org/cgit/emacs.git/tree/doc/lispref/minibuf.texi?id=d8e037eeaa7eef26349bc0fb3fa00e10a5c4b894#n1819) completion property.

 ### Using margin-formatters (preferred):